Skip to content

 Patina (aging process)

 “Patina” is an Italian word that refers to the tone of the final gilding of the frame.
-Making an astonishing Patina is one of the major skills of the gilder in order to make seem this reproduction of a Carlo Maratta frame an original one.
-In other words, it concerns the process of aging the gold finishing, trying to distress as much as possible the reproduction frame without exaggerating too much.
+Making an astonishing Patina is one of the significant skills of the gilder to make this reproduction of a Carlo Maratta frame look like an original one.
+In other words, it concerns the process of aging the gold finishing, trying to distress the reproduction frame as much as possible without exaggerating too much.

-To complete the procedure, gilders use some different kinds of stones to hit the frame, creating some fake tiny broken parts all around the sides.
-Besides, gilders create fake wormholes to age the gilding and you will be able to see them analyzing deeply the picture detail attached above.
+To complete the procedure, gilders use different stones to hit the frame, creating some fake, tiny, broken parts around the sides.
+Besides, gilders create fake wormholes to age the gilding, and you can see them deeply analyzing the picture detail attached above.

-Another important part of the patina is gently rubbing off the gold surface with steel wool, trying to make the typical antique abrasions that you see in antique picture frames.
-In conclusion, any damaged little part of the frame is just a part of a bigger plan to age this typical Carlo Maratta frame reproduction.
+Another essential part of the Patina is gently rubbing off the gold surface with steel wool, trying to create the typical antique abrasions you see in antique picture frames.
+In conclusion, any damaged part of the frame is just part of a bigger plan to age this typical Carlo Maratta frame reproduction.

 Explanation of the aging process